DanielWestiner/daniel-co-sample/README.md

 ## Description

-This project was to create and showcase a sample webpage that utilizes Sass customization in combination with Bootstrap to achieve a fully responsize and functional front-end design.
+In this project, I wanted to create and showcase a sample webpage that utilizes Sass customization in combination with Bootstrap to achieve a fully responsize and functional front-end design.
 I focused on basic functionality and what an example company would look for in a webpage that had mobile-responsiveness and front-end design for their needs.

 - [Installation](#installation)
 - [Usage](#usage)